14 Introduction to workshop

 • For each β€œoutput” (like a figure or a table) in a paper, write one or more functions to generate it and include each function as steps or β€œtargets” in a pipeline.
 Use the pipeline to track and order the steps in the data analysis.

-• Write accompanying text (which outside this course could be a full paper) for the analysis in Markdown so we can easily and quickly regenerate reports for rapid dissemination.
+• Write accompanying text (which outside this workshop could be a full paper) for the analysis in Markdown so we can easily and quickly regenerate reports for rapid dissemination.

 • Automatically reformat Markdown text into a standard, more readable format.